ando11235/aiPiCar/README.md

 ### SunFounder PiCar-V Software Setup

 Unfortunately, the Manufacturer's server code runs on Python 2, while we are running the project on Python 3.
 Thankfully, the author of one of the tutorials I am following (David Tian, linked above) has updated the repo to be Python 3 compatible.
-Commands to install his version of the Servewr API are found below:
+Commands to install his version of the Server API are found below:

 ```
 alias python=python3